-The sorted container types are implemented based on a single observation: bisect.insort is fast, really fast.
+The sorted container types are implemented based on a couple observations.
+The first is that Python lists are fast, really fast.
 They have great characteristics for memory management and random access.
 The second is that bisect.insort is fast.
-This is somewhat counter-intuitive since most schools teach that shifting elements in an array is slow.
+This is somewhat counter-intuitive since it ultimately involves shifting a series of items in a list.
 But modern processors do this really well.
 A lot of time has been spent optimizing memcopy/memmove-like operations both in hardware and software.

-But using only one list and bisect.insort would produce sluggish behavior for lengths exceeding one thousand.
+But using only one list and bisect.insort would produce sluggish behavior for lengths exceeding ten thousand.
 So the implementation of SortedList uses a list of lists to store values.
 In this way, inserting or deleting is most often performed on a short list.
 Only rarely does a new list need to be added or deleted.

 SortedList maintains three internal variables: _lists, _maxes, and _index.
 The first is simply the list of lists.
 Each element is a list containing items.
 The second contains the maximum value in each of the lists.
 This is used for fast binary-search.
-The last contains a cumulative sum of the lengths of the lists.
-With that we can index efficiently.
+The last maintains a tree of pair-wise sums of the lengths of the lists.

 Lists are kept balanced using the _load factor.
 If an internal list’s length exceeds double the load then it is split in two.
 Likewise at half the load it is combined with its neighbor.
-By default this factor is 1000 which seems to work well for lengths up to about ten million.
-Lengths above that are recommended a load factor that is the square or cube root of the average length.
-So for a list of a billion elements, a load factor of one thousand should be efficient.
+By default this factor is 1000 which seems to work well for lengths up to ten million.
+Lengths above that are recommended a load factor that is the square root of the average length (although you will probably exhaust the memory of your machine before that point).
 Experimentation is also recommended.
 A load factor performance comparison is also provided.

 Finding an element is a two step process.
 First the _maxes list is bisected which yields the index of a short sorted list.
 Then that list is bisected for the index of the element.